F1248/OpenCore-Legacy-Patcher/docs/MONTEREY-DROP.md

 ![](../images/macOS-12-Monterey.png)

-With OpenCore Legacy Patcher v0.1.7 and newer, we've implemented beta macOS Monterey support for users.
-Please note that Apple has dropped a lot of hardware with this release as well as broken many of our previous patch sets.
-This page will be used to inform users regarding current issues and will be updated as new patch sets are developed and added to our patcher.
+With the release of OpenCore Legacy Patcher 0.1.7, support for macOS Monterey has been implemented.
+This page informs about regarding issues.

 ## Newly dropped hardware